milestonesys/mipsdk-samples-protocol/AlarmsRestApiPython/README.md

 ## The sample demonstrates

 - How to login using OpenID Connect/OAuth2 from a Python application
-- How to retrieve event types
+- How to trigger an alarm
-- How to trigger an event
+- How to retrieve an alarm by id
-- How to retrieve an event by id
+- How to retrieve all stored alarms with their metadata
-- How to retrieve all stored events with their metadata
+- How to update an alarm state

 ## Using

-- RESTful Events API
+- RESTful Alarms API

 ## Related samples